How Your Neighborhood Can Host The Belmont Goats

 We’ve participated in local street fairs and parades.
 We’ve hosted birthday visits, photography classes, bicycle tours, senior groups, and Goodwill outings.
 We even inspired the name of the neighborhood’s “Put a Goat On It” holiday bazaar.

-It’s been a successful run, and current plans keep us in Lents until the middle of 2018.
+It’s been a successful run, and current plans keep us in Lents until the June 2018.

 Our first Lents lot being slated for development by Rose Community Development Corporation, in the Spring of 2016 we moved all of two blocks northeast to part of the PDC property referred to as “92H” (the large empty lot between the Carpet Outlet and the Wattles Boys & Girls Club).

 At this time, a location for the herd after our stay on 92H has yet to be determined.

 With a deadline of June 2018, it is prudent in advance to outline for other neighborhoods interested in playing host to The Belmont Goats just how they might attempt to do so.

 We aren’t looking for new owners.
 We aren’t looking to farm them out.
 We aren’t looking to send them to the country.
 We’re hoping for that one property owner or developer as gracious, patient, and open as both our original and our current hosts have been.
 Someone to help us continue sharing this experience for a little while longer.